martinhellwagner/funny-birthday-quiz/README.md

 ## Introduction

 A funny quiz is fun, especially when played for a birthday.
-This one even has team assignment and effortless question selection baked in.
+This one even has clever team assignment and effortless question selection baked in.
 Pretty neat, huh?

 ## How to get stared